Billing and Customer Service

 This packet is used to SIGN OFF from SSJID irrigation water service.
 Our Customer Service Representative, (209) 249-4608, can assist you with completing and submitting this form.

 Land owners are invoiced annually in November for agricultural water usage.
 The current rate is $24 per acre with a minimum fee of $50.00.
 Senate Bill X7-7 (SBX7-7) was adopted in 2009 containing provisions requiring that all California irrigation districts, including SSJID, take actions to measure, report and bill their customers for the delivery of actual volumes of water.
 The District has to measure the volume of water delivered to its customers and adopt a pricing structure based at least in part on the quantity of water delivered.
-SSJID'S volumetric charge is $3 per acre-foot of water and customers receive monthly bills for the volumetric portion of their water charges.
+SSJID'S first tier volumetric charge is $3 per acre-foot of water for the first 48" and a second tier volumetric charge fo $10 per acre-foot for water used in excess of 48".
+Customers will receive monthly bills for the volumetric portion of their water charges.

 If you receive a bill for water usage from the District and do not utilize irrigation water, please contact the District and apply for an Irrigation Service Abandonment Agreement.
 This document requires notarized signatures from all individuals holding title to the property along with an accurate copy of the legal description of the property.
 Agricultural parcels over 10 acres may apply for this agreement but will be subject to a recharge fee, which is currently $12 per acre and subject to the same collection process described above.
 The agreement requires approval of the District's Board of Directors.
 You will be charged a $100 processing fee and you will be required to pay the County of San Joaquin's charges to record the document.
 You will also be required to remove all facilities used to serve the Subject Property.